 Abbotsford is a very small city located in the state of Wisconsin.
-With a population of 2,264 people and two constituent neighborhoods, Abbotsford is the 234th largest community in Wisconsin.
+With a population of 2,265 people and two constituent neighborhoods, Abbotsford is the 234th largest community in Wisconsin.

+Abbotsford is a very ethnically-diverse city.
 The people who call Abbotsford home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Abbotsford residents report their race to be White, followed by Native American.
+The greatest number of Abbotsford residents report their race to be White.
 Abbotsford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.38% of the city’s residents.
-Important ancestries of people in Abbotsford include Polish, Norwegian, Irish, and French .
+People of Hispanic or Latino origin account for 25.92% of the city’s residents.
+Important ancestries of people in Abbotsford include German, Polish, Norwegian, Irish, and English.

 The most common language spoken in Abbotsford is English.
 Other important languages spoken here include Spanish and West Germanic languages.